 A crucial rule for keeping gardens and soils healthy is to never allow them to be bare.
 When soil is exposed to the sun, it dries out, and much of the bacteria and soil life within it dies.
 We need that life and moisture to grow vegetables.
 However, our soils also can’t just continuously provide crops without getting something in return, so what shrewd gardeners do is provide gardens with “rest” periods by planting cover crops.
 Cover crops — at least good ones — are plants grown to both protect and feed the soil, and some can even provide a bit of forage for us.

-Red Clover is a nitrogen-fixing legume plant that has plenty of other redeemable attributes.
+1. Red Clover is a nitrogen-fixing legume plant that has plenty of other redeemable attributes.
 In the garden, it is a winner because it provides a dense carpet that prevents weeds and retains moisture, its roots increase soil friability (crumbly texture), and it attracts beneficial insects.
 It also withstands traffic, though we shouldn’t be walking on our gardens, and it is edible and used for many medicinal purposes.

-Field Peas, like many legumes, are also a nitrogen-fixing plant, which adds fertility to the soil, and they are also a winter annual, helping to keep gardens going (or occupied) in the colder months.
-These are often planted with oats, which can support the spindly stems of the field pea.
+2. Field Peas, like many legumes, are also a nitrogen-fixing plant, which adds fertility to the soil, and they are also a winter annual, helping to keep gardens going (or occupied) in the colder months.
+These are often planted with oats, which can Support the spindly stems of the field pea.
 The combination puts nitrogen in the ground and adds a lot of organic matter — mulch material — atop the soil.
 They are also a well-regarded food in the South.

-Fava Beans are yet another nitrogen-fixing, leguminous cover crop, and like the other two listed above (and most for that matter), they keep soil life alive, protect the soil from weather, and suppress weeds.
+3. Fava Beans are yet another nitrogen-fixing, leguminous cover crop, and like the other two listed above (and most for that matter), they keep soil life alive, protect the soil from weather, and suppress weeds.
 They also provide a delicious, edible bean.
 They germinate quickly, hold up in the cold (winter is the time most of us are willing to rest garden beds), and tolerate shade.

 Dynamic accumulators are plants that accumulate (go figure) a lot of nutrients, usually from a deep taproot, and when cut and left as mulch, they revitalize the shallower soils with hard-to-reach minerals.
-Members of this clan are often referred to as weeds, because in natural systems, they are the plants that pop up when soils need repairing.
+Members of this clan are often referred to as weeds because, in natural systems, they are the plants that pop up when soils need repairing.
 Because grass lawns aren’t ecologically viable, which is why they require fertilizer and herbicides, dynamic accumulators often show up to try to remedy the situation.
 For some, this is a nightmare, for gardeners, we like the soil enrichment.

-Dandelion is nothing new for most of us, and it’s becoming even better known as its edible and medicinal qualities are being revisited.
+5. Dandelion is nothing new for most of us, and it’s becoming even better known as its edible and medicinal qualities are being revisited.
 The entire plant is edible, even the root, and while it’s alive, it is pulling up valuable nutrients from deep below the soil surface.

-Borage is also edible and has a flavor reminiscent of cucumber.
+6. Borage is also edible and has a flavor reminiscent of cucumber.
 Its leaves, which are a bit fuzzy, should be eaten young, and the blue, star-shaped flowers are also edible.
-Bees absolutely love borage, as do strawberries (they are companion plants).
+Bees love borage, as do strawberries (they are companion plants).